iarguealot/iarguealot/README.md

 # https://jury.life
-just a dev whose bored..
+just a dev which is bored..